Chuezhang2278/GSOC2020/Proposal.md

 - Transfer all baseline images from repo to sdist/wheel
 - Unit tests are strictly done with the latest release of mpl
 - To cache using CI cache so that CI time doesn't double
-- commit messages require special string when modifications or additional baseline images are made
+- Commit messages require special string when modifications or additional baseline images are made
-- Hopefully fix the issue with FreeType increasing baseline image sizes everytime there is an update
+- Fix the issue with FreeType increasing baseline image sizes everytime there is an update ( due to rasterization )

 ## Schedules of Deliverables

 ### June 1st - June 8th
+- To understand
+  - Caching - Specifically on caching memory into specific areas
+  - Sdists - Modifying source distributions code and how we generate MPL
-- Undertanding sdists/wheels and how Baseline images are used for unit tests.
+  - Baseline imaging and how we use FreeType to generate these images

-### June 9th - 15th
+### June 9th - June 22nd
-- Understand how Caching works and where we will be caching into
+-  Will start by modifying our Sdist so that on every new release, we will generate the latest version of our baseline imaging.
+(This means that everyone will have to be updated with the latest version of MPL in order to use the test suite)

-### June 16th - July 7th
+### June 23rd - June 30th
-- To conduct tests on
-  - Cache
-  - Sdists
-  - Baseline imaging
+- By now, sdists should now generate baseline images and should not be within the repository
+- I will now start using gitlab CI for caching

-### June 7th - July 14th
+### July 1st - July 14th
-- Setup CI cache for when test suite is run on new environment
+- To deal with FreeType increasing the size of baseline images perhaps a solution would be delete all baseline images and have them regenerated as we use a new version of freetype (this may be highly unefficient so maintaining an older version of freetype may be better)

 ### July 15th - July 22nd
-- By now, sdists should now generate baseline images and should not be within the repository
-- caching should only be performed once for when the test suite is run for the first time

-### July 23rd - June 30th
-- Understanding FreeType image rendering

-### August 1st - August 8th
-- Hopefully by now, a fix for FreeType will be implemented
+- We will publish mpl-test-data as a wheel seperately
+- If a baseline image needs to be changed, set up a special commit message that is required to modify the images

-### August 9th - August 24th
+### July 23rd - August 24th
-- More bug fixes
+- Bug fixing
-- Changing up the documentation on test suites
+- Update documentation regarding using our test suites

 ## Development Experience
 - I have no experience in development or experience in contributing to open source projects